Your views on petitions

 - share views or information about what the petition is asking for

-Sending your views helps the Public Petitions Committee understand more about the issues in a petition including:
+Sending your views helps the Citizen Participation and Public Petitions Committee understand more about the issues in a petition including:

 - information about the petition